Explanation User Interfaces: A Systematic Literature Review: Results

-This research question explores the relationship between the user, the type of user study conducted, and the metrics employed, bridging the Human-Computer Interaction perspective with the algorithmic approach to offer a comprehensive understanding of the \acp{XUI} environment.
+This research question \revi{is characterized from a human-centered perspective, since it} explores the relationship between the user, the type of user study conducted, and the \revi{evaluation constructs (e.g., usability, trust)} employed, bridging the Human-Computer Interaction perspective with the algorithmic approach to offer a comprehensive understanding of the \acp{XUI} environment.
 In the development of \acp{XUI}, evaluating how users interact with and perceive these systems is critical to ensuring their effectiveness, usability, and trustworthiness \cite{DBLP:conf/chi/AbdulVWLK18}.
-The way users are evaluated and the metrics observed play a central role in understanding whether the explanations provided by an \ac{AI} system align with user needs and expectations.
+The way users are evaluated and the \revi{constructs} observed play a central role in understanding whether the explanations provided by an \ac{AI} system align with user needs and expectations.
 By examining study methodologies and key performance metrics, researchers can identify strengths and gaps in \ac{XUI} design, ensuring that these systems are technically robust and user-centered.
-This analysis is essential for advancing the field of \ac{XAI} and fostering greater adoption of \ac{AI} systems in real-world applications where transparency and trust are paramount.
+This analysis is essential for advancing the field of \ac{XAI} and fostering greater adoption of \ac{AI} systems in real-world applications where transparency and trust are \revi{crucial}.\revi{\paragraph{Summary of findings} The most common evaluation methods used with \acp{XUI} are controlled experiments (typically used with domain experts and non-experts), followed by interviews (often used with domain experts, capturing qualitative data) and usablity studies.
+Domain experts are typically involved in evaluating \acp{XUI} in high-stakes domain (e.g., health and finance), while \ac{AI} experts are also involved in usability studies and interactive feedback and co-design sessions.
+Evaluation studies often measure trust, usability, workload, perceived effectiveness, and satisfaction.
+Constructs such as helpfulness are typically measured with domain experts, while \ac{AI} experts are generally involved in studies measuring task performance, usability, and confidence.}